New for 2013

 This seminar is designed to help clinicians become more sensitive to issues pertaining to cultural diversity.
 Examples include racial, ethnic, socioeconomic, gender, physical, and mental diversity issues.
 Discussion focuses on how diversity issues impact the overall mental health care delivery system and implications for the therapeutic alliance between patients and clinicians.

-Introduction to Recovery From Mental Illness
+Introduction to Recovery from Mental Illness

-L. Razzano, PhD, CPRP
+L. Razzano, PhD

 This course is designed to introduce residents to the concepts and issues related to recovery in serious mental illness.
 It will increase awareness, via dialogues with local community providers, of ways to implement a recovery orientation into clinical practice and the challenges inherent in implementing recovery-focused services.
+Included is a field trip to a community mental health agency.